 Where to stay in Yellowstone National Park

-Unless visiting in winter, make a reservation (or arrive really early) if planning to stay in or around the park.
+Unless visiting in winter, make a reservation (or arrive really early in the day) if planning to stay in or around the park.
 The campgrounds and hotels can fill every night from early May until October.
+This 24-hour guide is designed to start in West Yellowstone but you are welcome to say in any of the park’s campgrounds, park lodges, hotels outside of the park.

 There are 12 campgrounds in the park.
 You can make reservations for 5 of them and the rest are first come-first.
 Check the NPS website for the open status and rough guide for which campgrounds are full (this updated every hour or so, so it is possible the campground will already be full).